pret/pokered/FEATURES.md

   - WHIRLWIND - 110 base power, flying type, 30% chance of confusion, 85% accuracy
   - WITHDRAW - heals around 1/3 max HP and raises DEFENSE.
 Doesn't do anything if you have full health.
   - GROWTH - heals around 1/3 max HP and raises SPECIAL.
 Doesn't do anything if you have full health.
-  - DEFENSE CURL - acts like LIGHT SCREEN, increases special defense
+  - DEFENSE CURL - makes all SUPER EFFECTIVE moves do normal damage to the user until the user switches out
   - MEDITATE - raises all of attack, speed, and special by 1 stage
   - SUBMISSION - 60 base power, fighting type, raises attack by 1 stage, 100% accuracy
   - CUT - 70 base power, bug type, no additional effect, 100% accuracy
   - FLASH - 60 base power, electric type, priority move, 10% chance of flinching, 100% accuracy
-  - CONVERSION - acts like AMNESIA, raises SPECIAL two stages
+  - CONVERSION - The user can convert between DEFENSE mode and ATTACK mode.
+DEFENSE mode halves all damage to the user.
+ATTACK mode will remove defense mode, but will use an attack that is guaranteed to be super effective against the opponent.
   - COMET PUNCH - 60 base power, fighting type, priority move, 100% accuracy
   - KARATE CHOP, MEGA PUNCH, MEGA KICK, STRENGTH, and DIZZY PUNCH are all Fighting type moves now
   - VICEGRIP - 75 base power, bug type, 30% chance of paralysis, 100% accuracy
   - WING ATTACK - 50 base power, flying type, priority move, 100% accuracy
   - BIDE - Raises attack and defense both by 1 stage
-  - SELFDESTRUCT - 140 base power, fire type, deals heavy recoil, 100% accuracy
+  - SELFDESTRUCT - 140 base power, fire type, deals heavy recoil, 100% accuracy.
+If you have less than 1/3 health left, it will be 250 power and half the opponent's defense, but also makes the user faint immediately.
-  - EXPLOSION - 140 base power, rock type, deals heavy recoil, 100% accuracy
+  - EXPLOSION - 140 base power, rock type, deals heavy recoil, 100% accuracy.
+If you have less than 1/3 health left, it will be 250 power and half the opponent's defense, but also makes the user faint immediately.
   - SKULL BASH - 100 base power, rock type, if it misses it deals crash damage like jump kick/hi jump kick, 90% accuracy
   - SPIKE CANNON - 42 base power, rock type, hits 2 or 3 times (50% chance of each outcome), 100% accuracy
   - POISON GAS - 60 base power, poison type, high critical hit ratio, 10% chance of poison, 100% accuracy